Do you wish you could get an alert every time a specific person tweets?

 To set up Twitter’s emergency alerts, type the URL twitter.com/fema/alerts into your browser, replacing the handle “FEMA” with the handle you wish to receive emergency notices from.
 Unfortunately, Twitter’s original blogpost linking to the participating government organizations no longer works, so it is difficult to clarify all of the organizations taking part.

 However, some of those that we tried that worked were American Red Cross, Centers for Disease Control and Prevention, Federal Emergency Management Agency and the US Geological Survey.
 Outside of these options, your best bet is to try the handle within the twitter.com/handle/alerts URL format and if you see a screen similar to the one below, you’ll know you can receive emergency alerts from that user.

 Once you have found the correct alert select “Activate alerts”, which will begin the emergency alerts as a highlighted tweet, text message or app notification, depending on your Twitter settings.

 If you want to receive specific SMS alerts on hashtags or tweets from other users, try a tool such as Text Magic which allows you to convert emails to SMS messages.
+It lets you set up these tweet alerts with some setup.
 To use this you will need an additional step using either Twilert, or Twitter’s email notifications to then receive these as text messages.

 Twitter Keyword Alerts